Vishal Krishna (child actor)

-Master Vishal Krishna (born 5 October 2004) is an Indian child actor in the Malayalam film Industry.
-Vishal made his debut in Maalgudi Days (2015), in which he played the role of a 9-year old boy named Milan.
+Master Vishal Krishna (born 5 October 2004) is an Indian former child actor in the Malayalam film Industry.
+Vishal made his debut in Maalgudi Days (2015), in which he played the role of a 9-year-old boy named Milan.
 He won Best Child Artist at the 2015 Kerala Film Critics Association Awards 2015.

 In 2016, he took part in the Movie named Annmariya Kalippilaanu directed by Midhun Manuel Thomas.
 In 2017 he played the role of Eric in Ranjan Pramod's Rakshadhikari Baiju Oppu and portrayed Sethumadhavan as a child in Sajid Yahiya's Mohanlal starring Manju Warrier and Indrajith Sukumaran.

 Personal life

 Vishal was born on 5 October 2004 to Sunil K.R and Ambika K.P in Vyttila, Kerala.
-He attends Chinmaya Vidyalaya, Tripunithura.
+He attended Chinmaya Vidyalaya, Tripunithura.
+He is currently pursuing his BTech in Mechanical Engineering at College of Engineering, Trivandrum.